SoK: Differential Privacies: Conclusion

 \section{Conclusion}

 We proposed a classification of DP variants and extensions using the concept of dimensions.
 When possible, we compared definitions from the same dimension, and we showed that definitions from the different dimensions can be combined to form new, meaningful definitions.
-In theory, it means that even if there were only three possible ways to change a dimension, this would result in $3^7=2187$ possible definitions: the $\approx200$ existing definitions shown in Figure~\ref{fig:timeline} are only scratching the surface of the space of possible notions.
+In theory, it means that even if there were only three possible ways to change a dimension (e.g., making it weaker or stronger), this would result in $3^7=2187$ possible definitions: the $\approx225$ existing definitions shown in Figure~\ref{fig:timeline} are only scratching the surface of the space of possible notions.
 Using these dimensions, we unified and simplified the different notions proposed in the literature.
 We highlighted their properties such as composability and whether they satisfy the privacy axioms by either collecting the existing results or creating new proofs, and whenever possible, we showed their relative relations to one another.
 We hope that this work will make the field of data privacy more organized and easier to navigate, especially for new practitioners.

-\section{Acknowledgments}
+\subsection{Acknowledgments}

-The authors would like to thank Alex Kulesza, Esfandiar Mohammadi, David Basin, and the anonymous reviewers for their helpful comments.
-This work was partially funded by Google, and done while Bal\'azs Pej\'o was at University of Luxembourg.
+The authors would like to thank James Bailie, David Basin, Alex Kulesza, Esfandiar Mohammadi, Jeremy Seeman, and the anonymous reviewers for their helpful comments.
+This work was partially funded by Google, and started when Bal\'azs Pej\'o was at University of Luxembourg.